It’s camping your way—just a stone’s throw from the city.

 The Great Divide Campground lies in rural Sussex County on Phillips Road, which was named after the area’s first owners.
 Acquired by the Christie family in the mid-1950s, the property operated as Hazy Vale Dairy Farm until the mid-1960s.
 In 1963, the family converted part of the farm to a day beach club, later developing campsites to meet the growing tourist demand.
 As the campground expanded, a manmade lake and other amenities were added—turning Hazy Vale Farm into Green Valley Beach.

 At The Great Divide, it is our mission to serve as the ultimate campground hosts, ensuring your satisfaction and creating a getaway that is uniquely memorable.
 We achieve this mission by providing (1) meticulously maintained facilities, (2) accommodating service, and (3) fun, family-friendly activities.
-Passionate about protecting the intrinsic beauty of our surroundings, we are committed to preserving that beauty for the enjoyment of all future guests.
+Passionate about protecting the intrinsic beauty of our surroundings, we are committed to preserving that for the enjoyment of all future guests.

 What sets The Great Divide apart from other campgrounds?
 Our staff is hired and guided by a set of internal core values.
-We we refer back to these values when making decisions for ourselves and the campground.
+We refer back to these values when making decisions for ourselves and the campground.
 These values are what we want to see demonstrated by our staff on a daily basis.

 The Great Divide Campground strives to be an “Attitude Free – Safe Environment’.
 A safe environment that is free from harassment, discrimination, intimidation, threats and physical violence.